cometchat-pro-samples/android-java-push-notification-app/README.md

 2. Select an existing app or create a new one.
 3. Go to the credentials section and copy the `Auth` key from the credentials tab.
 4. Go to the "Extensions" section and Enable the Push Notifications extension.
-5. Go to the "Installed" tab in the same section and open the settings for this extension and Set the version to Token-based(V2).
+5. Go to the "Installed" tab in the same section to open the settings for this extension and Set the version to Token-based(V2).
-6. Also, save the `FCM Server key` in the Settings and click on Save.
+6. Also, save the `FCM Server key` (received from [Firebase Console](https://console.firebase.google.com/)) in the Settings and click on Save.
 7. Copy the `APP_ID`, `REGION`, and `AUTH_KEY` for your app.
 </br>